Why

 advanced student.
 Topics include algebra,

-geometry, trigonometry, discrete mathematics, and mathematical
+geometry, trigonometry, discrete mathematics, and

-analysis.
-A rigorous treatment of Euclidean geometry is
+mathematical analysis.
+A rigorous treatment of Euclidean

-also presented.
-Conceptually oriented problems that prepare
+geometry is also presented.
+Conceptually oriented

-are included in the problem sets.
+exams (such as ACT and SAT) are included in the problem

 Calc

-for the Clueless series by Bob Miller.
+series by Bob Miller.
 Here's a

 book that every calculus student should read.
-It's a simple-to-understand
+It's a

-makes calculus more appealing to everyone, even the child
+It makes calculus more appealing to everyone, even the child

 hates math.

-48-page workbook is an introduction to probability and
+48-page workbook is an introduction to probability

-and other visual aids will benefit Visual
+text, charts, and other visual aids will benefit Visual

 learners of all ages.

-Statistics and Graphing .
-This 48-page workbook is
+This 48-page workbook is an introduction to probability,

-an introduction to probability, statistics, & graphing
+statistics, & graphing

 created for students in grades 4 - 6; however, I recommend